initialed85/mqtt_things/README.md

     - Listens for 0 or 1 at `/home/outside/sprinklers/bank/(number)/set`
     - Sends serial data to an Arduino (see `res/arduino`) for the specified relay numbers
     - Writes to `/home/outside/sprinklers/bank/(number)/get`
+- `switches_cli`
+    - Interacts with a Tasmota-flashed Kogan/Powertech (Jaycar) WiFi smart plug
+    - Listens for a 0 or 1 at `home/inside/switches/globe/(name)/state/set`
+    - Interacts with the Tasmota device via HTTP
+    - Writes to `home/inside/switches/globe/(name)/state/get`
 - `weather_cli`
     - Interacts with OpenWeatherAPI with a specific API key for a specific location
     - Writes to the following topics